-TeamTools is for teams using Google Apps.
-TeamTools uses the user directory you have already configured in Google Apps to provide useful and easy-to-use tools to your employees or staff.
-All the below features support full search, as well as filtering by the groups you have defined in Google Apps.
+TeamTools is for teams using G Suite.
+TeamTools uses the Google Directory you have already configured to provide useful and easy-to-use tools to your employees or staff.
+All the below features support full search, as well as filtering by group.

 - Photo gallery